cesanta/mongoose/docs/API.md

 reply to the websocket client, `mg_websocket_write()` should be used.
 To reply to the plain HTTP client, `mg_write_data()` should be used.

 An URI handler must return a value.
-If 0 is return, that signals Mongoose that URI handler hasn't finished sending data to the client.
+If URI handler has sent all data, it should return `1`.
+If URI handler returns `0`, that signals Mongoose that URI handler hasn't finished sending data to the client.
 In this case, Mongoose will call URI handler after each successful socket write.
 `struct mg_connection::wsbits` flag will indicate the status of the write, `1` means that write has failed and connection will be closed.
-If URI handler has sent all data, it should return `1`.

     void mg_set_http_error_handler(struct mg_server *, mg_handler_t);